 In addition to adopting the federal standard of drug schedules, Texas has penalty groups to more effectively define state expectations when it comes to handling drug cases.
 Each penalty group is based on the effect on the individual and practicality for medical use.

 Controlled substances included in penalty groups include, but are not limited to:

 Penalty Group 1

 Penalty Group 2

-- Drugs with depressant effect on central nervous system
+- Drugs with depressant effects on the central nervous system

 Penalty Group 3

-- Drugs with stimulant effect on central nervous system
+- Drugs with a stimulant effect on the central nervous system

 - Anabolic steroids

 - Narcotic drugs that contain at least one non-narcotic active medical ingredient